I have just bought a vintage caravan to renovate.

 It’s thought to be a caravan from the 1970’s so I’m not sure if it’s officially ‘vintage’ but everything sounds better when described as vintage doesn’t it?!

-Luckily there was no toilet in it as pulling that out might have been a bit unpleasant.
+Luckily there was no toilet in it as pulling that out might have been pretty horrible.

-The bathroom was papered in this flowery wallpaper which is rather lovely but I just don’t think it will go with the final look I have in mind so it will be painted over.
+The bathroom was papered in some floral vintage wallpaper which I love but it’ a bit dirty and damp looking so it will have to go.
 I am literally planning to get the caravan back to a shell then start from scratch.

 My vision for it when finished is to be all painted white with laminate / lino flooring.
-It is going to have a huge desk, a seating area that turns into a bed, my sewing machine that is currently in the back of my wardrobe and Mr C wants a mini fridge for his beers, we’ll see about that.
+It is going to have a huge desk, a seating area that turns into a bed, a messy play area.
+I can’t wait!